WyattOchoa/Data_Sorter/README.md

 1.0 Contains first build of GUI and main.
 Separated with no functionality to the GUI

-1.1 (Current): Contains full project build with .exe application
+1.1 (main.py): Contains full project build with .exe application

 ---------------------------------------------------------------------------------------------------------------------------------------
 User Guide: